Wait for the screen to turn green, and click!

 - Warm up properly.
 Just like with any other physical activity, it’s important to warm up properly before working on improving your reaction time.
 A good warm-up will increase blood flow and help get your muscles ready for action.

-Reaction Time Tester – FAQ’s
+Reflex Time Tester – FAQ’s

 What is an average reaction time in ms?